Testing for people travelling to Scotland

 - the negative result of the test

-- the name of the test device
+- the name of your test device

-If you don’t have a test result because you were unable to get one in a country you transited through, and you are not permitted to enter the transit country, you will be allowed to board your transport to Scotland.
+If you do not have a test result because you were not able to get one in a country you travelled through, and you are not able to enter the country, you will be allowed to board your transport to Scotland.

-- Ascension, Falkland Islands, St Helena
+- St Helena

 Children and medical reasons

 Children under 11 do not need to take a COVID-19 test before travelling.